dpa99c/phonegap-launch-navigator/README.md

     - {string} launchModeAppleMaps - (iOS only) method to use to open Apple Maps app
             - `launchnavigator.LAUNCH_MODE.URI_SCHEME` or `launchnavigator.LAUNCH_MODE.MAPKIT`
             - Defaults to `launchnavigator.LAUNCH_MODE.URI_SCHEME` if not specified.
-    - {string} appSelectionDialogHeader - text to display in the native picker which enables user to select which navigation app to launch.
+    - {object} - appSelection - options related to the default native actionsheet picker which enables user to select which navigation app to launch if `app` is not specified.
+        - {string} dialogHeaderText - text to display in the native picker body, above the app buttons.
-    Defaults to "Select app for navigation" if not specified.
+            - Defaults to "Select app for navigation" if not specified.
-    - {string} appSelectionCancelButton - text to display for the cancel button in the native picker which enables user to select which navigation app to launch.
+        - {string} cancelButtonText - text to display for the cancel button.
-    Defaults to "Cancel" if not specified.
+            - Defaults to "Cancel" if not specified.
-    - {array} appSelectionList - list of apps, defined as `launchnavigator.APP` constants, which should be displayed in the picker if the app is available.
+        - {array} list - list of apps, defined as `launchnavigator.APP` constants, which should be displayed in the picker if the app is available.
         This can be used to restrict which apps are displayed, even if they are installed.
 By default, all available apps will be displayed.
-    - {function} appSelectionCallback - a callback to invoke when the user selects an app in the native picker.
+        - {function} callback - a callback to invoke when the user selects an app in the native picker.
-    A single string argument is passed which is the app what was selected defined as a `launchnavigator.APP` constant.
+            - A single string argument is passed which is the app what was selected defined as a `launchnavigator.APP` constant.
         - {integer} androidTheme - (Android only) native picker theme.
 Specify using `actionsheet.ANDROID_THEMES` constants.
 Default `actionsheet.ANDROID_THEMES.THEME_HOLO_LIGHT`
+        - {object} - rememberChoice - options related to whether to remember user choice of app for next time, instead of asking again for user choice.
+            - {string/boolean} enabled - whether to remember user choice of app for next time.
+Valid values:
+                - `false` - Do not remember user choice.
+Default value if unspecified.
+                - `true` - Remember user choice.
+                - `"prompt"` - Prompt user to decide whether to remember choice.
+                    - If `promptFn` is defined, this will be user.
+                    - Otherwise (by default), a native dialog will be displayed to ask user.
+            - {function} promptFn - a function to which asks the user whether to remember their choice of app.
+                - If this is defined, then the default dialog prompt will not be shown, allowing for a custom UI for asking the user.
+                - This will be passed a callback function which should be invoked with a single boolean argument which indicates the user's decision to remember their choice.
+            - {object} - prompt - options related to the default dialog prompt used to ask the user whether to remember their choice of app.
+                - {function} callback - a function to pass the user's decision whether to remember their choice of app.
+                    - This will be passed a single boolean value indicating the user's decision.
+                - {string} headerText - text to display in the native prompt header asking user whether to remember their choice.
+                    - Defaults to "Remember your choice?" if not specified.
+                - {string} bodyText - text to display in the native prompt body asking user whether to remember their choice.
+                    - Defaults to "Use the same app for navigating next time?" if not specified.
+                - {string} yesButtonText - text to display for the Yes button.
+                    - Defaults to "Yes" if not specified.
+                - {string} noButtonText - text to display for the No button.
+                    - Defaults to "No" if not specified.

 ### isAppAvailable()